 The music theory knowledge you’ve gained from the piano always helps you learn a second or third instrument.
 Of course, it applies to the guitar.
 Being able to see how chord structures work on a piano makes it easier to apply them to a guitar.

 You Already Have the Basic Music Knowledge

 When you start with Piano 101, you have already learned music notations.
 Additionally, you are probably familiar with tempo, rhythm, scales, and key signatures and how they work.
 The knowledge will make learning the guitar a lot simpler.

 If you have a strong understanding of chord and harmony theory and know how to create and use chords, then you can really make a more comprehensible leap in guitar learning.

-In case you learned piano from the PianoForAll program, it will be much easier for you to learn guitar afterwards, since PianoForAll uses the chord charts to teach piano.
+In case you learned piano from the PianoForAll program, it will be much easier for you to learn guitar afterward since PianoForAll uses chord charts to teach piano.

 You Know How To Read Notes

-Classical guitar sheet music probably is more attainable than piano sheet music because piano music has two cleves (a treble clef and a bass clef) vs a single clef on guitar sheet music.
+Classical guitar sheet music is probably more attainable than piano sheet music because piano music has two cleves (a treble clef and a bass clef) versus a single clef on guitar sheet music.